Rubrics are a set of criteria for grading assignments. They help you understand what is expected of you and what will be assessed.

 - While you are doing your assignment, keep referring to the rubric to make sure you are on track.

-- Before you hand in your assignment, have another look at the rubric to make your own judgement of your work and make changes if needed.
+- Before you hand in your assignment, have another look at the rubric to make a judgement of your work and make changes if needed.

 When you get your assignment back, it is very tempting to just look at the mark or grade and ignore any written feedback.